intel/isa-l/README.md

 ---------

-To build and install the library with autotools it is usually sufficient to run the following.
+To build and install the library with autotools it is usually sufficient to run the following:

     ./autogen.sh
     ./configure
     make
     sudo make install

 Other targets include: make check, make tests and make perfs.

 Windows
 -------

-On Windows use nmake to build dll and static lib.
+On Windows use nmake to build dll and static lib:

     nmake -f Makefile.nmake

 Other targes include: nmake check.